 Er.
 Cyrus Pithawalla

-Enter the most upmarket locale of suburban neighborhood in northeastern Mumbai – Powai.
+Enter the most upmarket locale of suburban neighborhood in north eastern Mumbai – Powai.
 Amidst the upscale hotels and commercial buildings, the place is marked by a distinct neo-classical styled architecture – Hiranandani Gardens.
 After 1985 , Hiranandani Developers purchased large tracts of land between Vikhroli hill and Powai lake and set up the present day township.
 Besides Powai, Hiranandani Developers have a prominent presence in Thane, another suburban township near Mumbai.

-Hiranandani group – focused on a larger goal of the Happiness of people and raising global lifestyle, has gone from strength to strength.
+Hiranandani group – focused on a larger goal of Happiness of people and raising global lifestyle, has gone strength to strength.
 Hiranandani Group is synonymous with quality, commitment, reliability and excellence in architecture.

 WFM brings you the edited excerpts from a candid tête-à-tête with Er.
 Cyrus K Pithawalla – Director, Engineering of Hiranandani Constructions Pvt.
 Ltd.